SMART VOTER by the League of Women Voters of California Education Fund LWV

 • Ted Gaines, Republican

-(Only Republican party candidates are on the ballot for Member of the State Assembly; District 4)
+(Only Democratic and Republican party candidates are on the ballot for Member of the State Assembly; District 4)

 Member of the State Assembly; District 10; Democratic PartyClick here for more info on this contest including known links to other sites